sloboy/openemr/contrib/util/docker/README.md

 PHP 7.1 host machine and port 8081 on the PHP 7.2 host machine.
 - HTTPS is running on port 443 in the OpenEMR containers and port 8090 on the PHP 7.1 host machine and port 8091 on the PHP 7.2 host machine.
-- HTTP is running on port 80 in the PhpMyADMIN containers and port 8100 on the MariaDB GUI host machine and port 8101 on the MySQL GUI host machine and port 8102 on the MariaDB-dev GUI host machine and port 8103 on the MySQL-dev GUI host machine.
+- HTTP is running on port 80 in the PhpMyADMIN container and port 8100 on the host machine.
 - MySQL is running on port 3306 in the MariaDB/MySQL/MariaDB-dev/MySQL-dev containers.